Modelling Interactions in High-dimensional Data with Backtracking: Backtracking with the Lasso

-\subsubsection{An improved algorithm}
+The algorithm computes Lasso solution paths whose corresponding design matrices include interactions chosen based on previous paths.
+The quantity $\lambda^{\mathrm{add}}_k$ records the value of $\lambda$ at which interaction terms were added to the set of candidates $C_k$.
+Here $\lambda_k^\text{start}$ is a redundant quantity and can be replaced everywhere with $\lambda_1$ to give the same algorithm.
+We include it at this stage though to aid with the presentation of an improved version of the algorithm where $\lambda_k^\text{start}$ in general takes values other than $\lambda_1$.
+We note that the final step of completing the solution paths can be carried out as the initial paths are being created, rather than once all initial paths have been created.
+Though here the algorithm can include three-way or even higher order interactions, it is straightforward to restrict the possible interactions to be added to first-order interactions, for example.

+\subsection{An Improved Algorithm}

-The process of performing mutiple Lasso fits is computationally cumbersome, and an immediate gain in efficiency can be realised by noticing that the final collection of solution paths is in fact a tree of solutions: many of the solution paths computed will share the same initial portions.
-To discuss this, we first recall that by considering subgradients or simply one-sided directional derivatives, $\hat{\mbb \beta}$ is a solution to \eqref{eq:Lasso} when the design matrix is $\mb X_C$ if and only if
+The process of performing multiple Lasso fits is computationally cumbersome, and an immediate gain in efficiency can be realised by noticing that the final collection of solution paths is in fact a tree of solutions: many of the solution paths computed will share the same initial portions.